home-assistant/addons/letsencrypt/DOCS.md

 ## Certificate Files

 The certificate files will be available within the `/ssl` share after successful request of the certificates.
 By default other addons are referring to the correct path of the certificates.
-Note that the `Let's Encrypt` log files may tell you that the certificate files are located under `/data/letsencrypt/live/` but that is NOT true.
-They are under the `/ssl` directory.
+If you need to see more complete logs then are visible in the UI you can find them in the `/ssl` directory.
+Or by doing `ha addons logs core_letsencrypt` from the CLI.

 After clicking **Save** on the configuration, go back to the **Info** tab and click **Start**.
 That will engage Certbot and start requesting the certificate.
 You can view the status under the **Log** tab.